 However, in many other cases, there are no dairy ingredients in the products in question.
 Does that mean that they are really pareve?
 Not exactly.
-The D for dairy designation means that the product has been processed on equipment upon which dairy products were produced.
+The D for dairy designation on the kosher symbol means that the product has been processed on equipment upon which dairy products were produced.
 According to Ashkenazi Jewish practice, if pareve food is heated up in a utensil in which dairy was previously cooked, the food cannot be eaten together with meat.
 On the other hand, if one has already eaten meat, one can eat such a product without having to wait the customary six hours.
 Jews of Sefardi descent are permitted to mix such items with meat.

 As we have seen in the previous paragraph, the rules regarding dairy equipment are somewhat complex.
 Also, we have found that many companies do not completely clean off their machinery after running dairy products on them.